 - Spotting between periods for the first 3-6 months.

-- The IUD may slip out of the uterus, either partially or completely.
+- The IUD may slip out of the uterus, either partially or completely; this is called expulsion.
 If it comes out even a little bit, it must be removed.
 If the IUD slips out, pregnancy can happen.

 How do I check my IUD?

 You should check your IUD every month to make sure it has not slipped out.
 An IUD is most likely to slip out of place during your period.
 IUDs have strings attached to them.
-Between periods you can check for the strings:
+Between periods you can check for the strings by following these steps: